 We need analyze key ethical concepts and principles that are relevant to the particular profession or practice.
-Even if there are paradigms for, say, "safe" or "unsafe," there are areas of vagueness and uncertainty.
+Even if there are paradigms for, say, "safe" or "unsafe," there are areas of vagueness and uncertainly.
 Algorithms that do justice to the ethical issues are hard to come by.
 Deal with ethical disagreement, ambiguity, and vagueness.
-The trick is to acknowledge that some disagreement and uncertainty can be expected and should be tolerated, however other views should not be disregarded completely.
+The trick is to acknowledge that some disagreement and uncertainty can be expected and should be tolerated, but to refuse to accept the view, "Everyone's opinion is as good as anyone else's when it comes to ethics."